Wensan-Git/Personal-Projects/Paws_and_Tails/README.md

 docker-compose build
 ```

 It takes some time to build the image.
-Feel free to let us know if any error occurs so we can solve it for you (there shouldn't be any error, though).

 4. Run the project

-Because we have used many Javascript functions for frontend, we heavily used `Selenium` to do the Cucumber testing.
+Because I have used many Javascript functions for frontend, I heavily used `Selenium` to do the Cucumber testing.

-We use `selenium/standalone-firefox` to simulate all browser interactions, that means the `docker-compose` will pull a standalone Firefox down and connect with the project.
+I use `selenium/standalone-firefox` to simulate all browser interactions, that means the `docker-compose` will pull a standalone Firefox down and connect with the project.

 *This process could take some time.*